AmigoCorretor/backend/README.md

 ### `npm install`

+After that, create a new DB called AmigoCorretor on postgre (using PG Admin or via CLI)

-Then use tsc to tranpile the code using:
+Then use tsc to transpile the code with:

 ### `tsc -w`